sr-dash/SFT-1D/docs/sample0.md

 -   The file writing subroutine use netCDF output.
 For these the serial/parallel version of the netCDF library has to be installed.

--   In order to generate the documentation, LaTex has to be installed.

 As the code solves the magnetic field evolution in only one dimension, it does not need huge computing power or higher memory load.
 It can run on a single processor with a nominal RAM memory.